Electricity bills, stop to the protected market. The secret to saving 113 euros

-Electricity bills, the secret to saving 113 euros after the stop on the protected market
+Electricity bills, the secret to saving 113 euros after the stop to the protected market

-The recent failure of the League to extend the duration of the contract by six months protected electricity market marks a turning point.
-From July 1st, most users will be permanently moved to free marketwith the exception of “vulnerable” userswhich will continue to benefit from the tariffs regulated by ARERA, expected to increase by 12% in the next quarter.
+The recent failure of the League to extend the duration of the protected electricity market marks a turning point.
+From July 1st, most users will be permanently moved to free marketwith the exception of the “vulnerable” userswhich will continue to benefit from the tariffs regulated by ARERA, expected to increase by 12% in the next quarter.

 This new regime provides partially fixed tariffs from ARERA and by the operator who acquired the package of customers, resulting in a annual savings of approximately 113 euros.